 Yesterday, Dr. Christopher Russell received a letter from the Campaign for Tobacco-Free Kids (CTFK) and the European Network for Smoking and Tobacco Prevention, subtly suggesting that his reputation might be damaged, and his career put in jeopardy, by attending a conference sponsored by the tobacco industry.

 As professionals with high credibility, who should be placing patients’ health and well-being as their highest priority, we believe that your involvement with an industry that has been misleading and deceiving the general public for many decades could be not only detrimental to your reputation but also the notoriety of your affiliated association or institution.

 When informed about the direct links between the tobacco industry and this particular event, some initial presenters have immediately cancelled their participation.
 Now that the connection is clearly established and brought to your attention, we call on you to do the same and disengage from this event.

-Dr. Russell is a behavioral psychologist whose research is focused on using reduced-risk nicotine products — particularly vaping — to help smokers quit.
+Dr. Russell is a behavioral psychologist whose research is focused on using reduced-risk nicotine products — particularly vaping — to help smokers quit with e-cigarettes.
 You may remember him from our story about the vapers survey he conducted a while ago.
 Many vapers also follow him on Twitter where he posts as @nicotinesurveys or know his YouTube channel Vapers Helping Smokers to Quit.
 He has even traveled to the U.S. to help lobby Congress against the FDA’s deeming regulations.

 Dr. Russell doesn’t have to prove to anyone that his work is aimed at helping smokers quit cigarettes and improve their health.
 Everything he does is done toward that purpose.
 He’s the last person who deserves to be threatened for discussing his work — no matter where he discusses it, or with whom.